sarbadal/facebook/README.md

 </p>

 > **Features of this tool are --**
->- User can customized the what needs to pulled just by changing / editing json file in S3 location
+>- User can customize the what needs to be pulled just by changing / editing json file in S3 location
 >- User can add data pull just by adding parameters in a json file
 >- Credentials folder location and
 >- data dropped location can be changed without developer's intervention